bpolaszek/where/README.md

 * Helpers for building `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `REPLACE` queries
 * Helpers for SQL functions like `IN`, `BETWEEN`, `IS NULL`, `CASE ...
 WHEN`

+## Why?

+In most cases simple SQL queries are fine.

+But if your application logic is designed in a way that several classes / methods can modify an SQL query (like the Visitor pattern), then you'll probably need query builder
+(you can define LIMIT / OFFSET before WHERE for instance, and the query will be rendered in the correct order).

 Conditions builder
 --------------------------